nccvector/disease-classification-missing-data/readme.md

-# Disease Classification using Bayesian Networks and Missing Data
+# Disease Classification using Bayesian Networks and Missing Data (decision making under uncertainity)
-## Decision making under uncertainity

 ## The problem
 Olertawo is a university town in New Zealand in which there is a strange medical condition called Dunetts Syn-